Everclear (band): Line-up changes and Welcome to the Drama Club (2004–2009)

 After a solo tour in the fall of 2003, Alexakis decided to continue with Everclear, organizing a new band that made its debut in March 2004.
 The new lineup consisted of bassist Sam Hudson, guitarist Dave "Davey" French, and drummer Eric Bretl.
 In the summer of 2004, the band added keyboardist Josh Crawley, and swapped Bretl for former Everclear drum tech Brett Snyder.
 The new lineup released its first recording, a cover of Woody Guthrie's "This Land Is Your Land", that summer.
 Alexakis, an Oregon delegate, performed the song (as well as "Everything to Everyone") with an acoustic guitar during a CNN interview at the 2004 Democratic National Convention.
 A self-released EP of performances recorded for XM Satellite Radio called Closure was given out at shows in the fall of 2004.

 Free of a major label, Alexakis spent the ensuing year and a half slowly recording material for a new Everclear release.
-He admitted that the time after the breakup of the original lineup served as a "wake up call", during which he suffered his third divorce and filed for bankruptcy and did not retain sole custody of his family pet, a dog named Scooby.
+He admitted that the time after the breakup of the longest-serving lineup served as a "wake up call", during which he suffered his third divorce and filed for bankruptcy and did not retain sole custody of his family pet, a dog named Scooby.
 The new lineup was signed to Eleven Seven Music.
 Everclear released Welcome to the Drama Club on September 12, 2006, the title being in honor of their affection for the stage.
 Two singles were released from the album, "Hater" and "Glorious".

 In January 2008, Alexakis posted on the band's Myspace that they were working on a covers album, and a new album, which was expected to be released in 2008.
 In addition, two unreleased songs from the Drama Club sessions, "Downtime" and "Here Comes the Darkness", were posted.